spkcspider/spkcspider/README.md

 ### logging
 In this model tokens are transferred as GET parameters.
-Consider disabling the logging of GET parameters (at least the sensible ones) or better: disable logging of successfull requests
+Consider disabling the logging of GET parameters (at least the sensible ones) or better: disable logging of succeeding requests

 nginx filter tokens only (hard):